Shattered assumptions theory

 In social psychology, shattered assumptions theory proposes that experiencing traumatic events can change how victims and survivors view themselves and the world.
-Specifically, the theory – developed by Ronnie Janoff-Bulman in 1992 – concerns the effect that negative events have on three inherent assumptions: overall benevolence of the world, meaningfulness of the world, and self worth.
+Specifically, the theory – published by Ronnie Janoff-Bulman in 1992 – concerns the effect that negative events have on three inherent assumptions: overall benevolence of the world, meaningfulness of the world, and self worth.
 These fundamental beliefs are the bedrock of our conceptual system and are the assumptions we are least aware of and least likely to challenge.
 They constitute our "assumptive world," defined as "a strongly held set of assumptions about the world and the self which is confidently maintained and used as a means of recognizing, planning, and acting" by C. M. Parkes.
 According to Janoff-Bulman, traumatic life events shatter these core assumptions, and coping involves rebuilding a viable assumptive world.

 History

-The theory of shattered assumptions was developed and detailed by psychologist Ronnie Janoff-Bulman in 1992 in her book, Shattered assumptions: Towards a new psychology of trauma.
+The theory of shattered assumptions was developed and detailed by psychologist Ronnie Janoff-Bulman in her 1992 book Shattered Assumptions: Towards a New Psychology of Trauma.
 Her early research focused on victimization and trauma.
 Since then, this theory has been widely researched and has since connected to other psychological theories such as terror management theory.